AldyPy/seleksister-24/Klak-klak-klakulator/README.md

 A simple calculator that implements addition `+`, subtraction `-`, multiplication `*`, division `/`, integer exponents `^`, as well as thesquare root `sqrt()` calculations, purely using bitwise operators, array functions, and string functions.
 There are also no for loops or while loops.
 The main idea of the implementation is to represent any real number as two arrays of single digit numbers: the whole part, and the fractional part.

 ## How To Run
-Make sure your in the `Klak-klak-klakulator` folder, then just run with Perl:
+Make sure you're in the `Klak-klak-klakulator` folder, then just run with Perl:

 ```
 perl main.pl